CursedSliver/Crumbs-engine/README.md

 ## Integration
 Load the mod with `Game.LoadMod('https://cursedsliver.github.io/Crumbs-engine/Crumbs.js');`.

 If you wish to have this as a strict prerequisite, consider forcing your users to load this mod before yours (in the case of Steam) or wrap the rest of your code in a function to wait until this mod loads completely before calling it.
-You'll know when it is loaded completely when the global variable `CrumbsEngineLoaded` becomes `true`.
+You'll know when it is loaded completely when the flag `CrumbsEngineModObj?.ready` becomes `true`.

 # Documentation
 To get a better understanding of the mod, it may be helpful to look at the examples provided in `/examples` alongside reading the documentation.
 Below is a list of roughly what they cover.